tomjoht/tomjoht.github.io/pages/academics/academic-guest-post-guidelines.md

 published: true
 ---

 If you're an academic who has published an article within the past several years, I invite you to create a practitioner-friendly version of your research as a guest post.
 You've already done the research, written the content, and made your conclusions.
-The guest post involves simply rendering this same information in a practitioner-friendly format (think of articles you might read in _Intercom_ or the _Harvard Business Review_).
+The guest post involves simply rendering this same information in a practitioner-friendly format (think of articles you might read in _Intercom_ or the _Harvard Business Review_). {% comment %}You can read some examples of posts in the [academics-and-practitioners tag archive](/category-academics-and-practitioners/).{% endcomment %}

 ## Guidelines for making content practitioner friendly